ARTIST STATEMENT

 Together with the characters of the play, the audience is invited to go to Hades in search of answers to questions about the secret of the popularity and purpose of art and immerse themselves in Dionysian games.

-This story is about how pointless the pursuit of popularity in art is.
-This performance provides answers to the question of why we should engage in theater today in the format of the metamodern trend of "new sincerity".
+Also here I aimed to comprehend the ritual nature of the theatre as a social phenomenon.
+The performance provides answers to the question of why we should engage in theater today in the format of the metamodern trend of "new sincerity".

 Artistic production group: